Premium Map / Book

-Recreation Passport: The passport is required for vehicles entering all state forest campgrounds and state parks.
-It’s also required for parking at the trail heads of all pathways on this map except Green Timbers.
-Get an annual passport with your Michigan license plate or at any DNR office, or online at www.michigan.gov/recreationpassport.
+A Recreational Passport is required for vehicles entering all state forest campgrounds and state parks.
+It’s also required for parking at the trail heads of all pathways, except Green Timbers.
+Get an annual passport with your Michigan license plate, any DNR office, or online at www.michigan.gov/recreationpassport.
 Additional fees are levied at campgrounds for overnight camping.
-The Recreation Passport contributes to upkeep of pathways and campgrounds in state forests as well as state parks.

-State Forest Campgrounds: Campsites in all state forest campgrounds are available on a first-come, first-served basis.
-Except for Elk Hill equestrian campground, no reservations are accepted.
+Campsites in all state forest campgrounds are available on a first-come, first-served basis.
 The campsites have fire rings, picnic tables, vault toilets, and potable water.
 Self-registration information is in each campground.
 Put cash or check in the registration envelope and then into the pay post.

 - The area is not posted “No Camping.”